Diana9g/emg-ai-gesture-recognition/README.md

 6. Communication with ROS nodes
 7. Execution of actions in Unity simulation (Niryo One robot)

+---

+## Technologies Used

+- **Unity Hub 3.12.1** – Simulation of the Niryo One robot and visualization of movements
+- **ROS 1 Noetic** – Communication between nodes and EMG-based control
+- **Python 3.10** – EMG signal processing, model training, and integration
+- **TensorFlow / Keras 2.8.0** – LSTM model for gesture classification
+- **NumPy 1.22.3** – Numerical computations and array handling
+- **pandas 1.4.2** – Data handling and dataset processing
+- **scikit-learn 1.1.0** – Data splitting and evaluation
+- **matplotlib 3.5.1** – Visualization of training results

+---

+## System Architecture

+The system connects machine learning with robotic simulation through ROS:

+- Python processes EMG signals and performs classification
+- The trained model predicts gestures in real time
+- Predictions are published via ROS (`/recognized_gesture`)
+- Unity subscribes to the topic and triggers robot actions
+- The Niryo One robot executes movements (e.g. pick-and-place)

+---

 ## Key Features

 - Real-time EMG signal processing
-- LSTM-based gesture recognition
+- Deep learning-based gesture recognition (LSTM)
-- Integration with ROS for robotic control
+- ROS-based communication between components
-- Unity simulation of Niryo One robot
+- Unity robotic simulation
-- End-to-end pipeline from signal to action
+- End-to-end pipeline from biosignal to robot action

+---

 ## Repository Structure

-- `src/` – training and ML scripts
+- `src/` – Python scripts for training and inference
-- `data/` – sample EMG dataset
+- `data/` – EMG dataset (sample or structured)
-- `models/` – trained model notes or files
+- `models/` – trained models (`.h5`, `.keras`)
-- `ros/` – ROS integration notes
+- `ros/` – ROS integration documentation
 - `unity/` – Unity simulation scripts
-- `docs/` – project overview and technical documentation
+- `docs/` – additional project documentation

+---

+## Notes

+- Some datasets may not be fully included due to size limitations
+- External ROS packages (MoveIt, Niryo) are required for full functionality

+---

+## License

+This project is licensed under the MIT License.